bank8426/try-express-mongodb/README.md

 - MongoDB Atlas - as a cloud MongoDB database service(Free tier)

-- Mongoose - as an Object Data Modeling (ODM) library for `MongoDB`. `ODM` is like `ORM`(Object Relational Mapping) but for `NoSQL database`, which is used to map the `Model`'s data structure in the database into an Object class in the application as in Object Oriented Programming (OOP) style.
+- Mongoose - as an Object Data Modeling (ODM) library for `MongoDB`. `ODM` is like `ORM`(Object Relational Mapping) but for `NoSQL database`, which is used to map the `Model`'s data structure in the database into an Object class in the application, as in Object Oriented Programming (OOP) style.
 Allow you to call methods from that `Model` class to create, update, delete, and find data in the database without writing a raw query.

-- Arcjet - as a middleware for rate limiting, protect from bots and also protect from attacks
+- Arcjet - as a middleware for rate limiting, protects from bots, and also protects from attacks

-- Workflow from Upstash - as a messaging and scheduling service with steps tracking feature.
-Allow you to create an endpoint containing a sequences of steps to execute.
-And between each steps, you can let it wait until specific time has been passed or specific event has been triggered before continue the code execution without blocking the server thread.
+- Workflow from Upstash - as a messaging and scheduling service with a step tracking feature.
+Allows you to create an endpoint containing a sequence of steps to execute.
+And between each step, you can let it wait until a specific time has passed or a specific event has been triggered before continuing the code execution without blocking the server thread.

-  - In this project, it will execute some steps after specific time has been passed to send email reminders to users.(7,5,2,1 day before subscription renewal date)
+  - In this project, it will execute some steps after a specific time has passed to send email reminders to users.
+(7,5,2,1 day before subscription renewal date)

 - NPM Libraries

   - bcryptjs - as a password hashing tool

-    - When a user sign up, hash a password before saving it into the database
+    - When a user signs up, hash a password before saving it into the database
-    - When a user sign in, verify the user's input password with the hashed password from the database
+    - When a user signs in, verify the user's input password with the hashed password from the database

   - jsonwebtoken - as a JSON Web Token (JWT) tool

-    - When a user sign in, create a JWT token
+    - When a user signs in, create a JWT token
     - When a user accesses protected routes, verify the JWT token in the `request header`

   - nodemailer - as an email sending tool for sending email reminders (Use personal `gmail` as a sender)